vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Wed Apr 20 03:16:03 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Thu Apr 21 03:07:35 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER